CatddleLabs/ERC721O/README.md

 A standard interface and implementation for omnichain non-fungible tokens based on ERC721.

 ## Motivation
 After LayerZero comes out, developing based on omnichain token(Token which can traverse round different chains) become a promising choice for many cross-chain projects.
 Though it's hardly find a good token standard for omnichain non-fungible tokens.
 Caveats hide in the LayerZero message mechanism.
 Implementation without prudence can cause severe fund loss.
-To minimize the chances of security issues and improve performance, omnichain non-fungible token standard comes up.
+To minimize the chances of security issues and extend the ablity of omnichain tokens, omnichain non-fungible token standard comes up.

 Notice: Contracts in this project are no audit and still under develop.
 Catddle Labs is not liable for any outcomes as a result of using ERC721-O. DYOR.